Cebupithecia: Movement

 possibly involved tail-bracing or twisting during hindlimb (pedal grasping) suspensory behaviors.
 Such behaviors may serve as a preadaptive model for the full-fledged evolution of below-branch tail suspension and prehensility seen in other New World primates.

 Evolution

 The evolutionary split between Pitheciidae, of which Cebupithecia, and Callicebus, including Miocallicebus, also found in the Honda Group, has been placed at 15.2 million years ago.

 Habitat

 The Honda Group, and more precisely the "Monkey Beds", are the richest site for fossil primates in South America.
 It has been argued that the monkeys of the Honda Group were living in habitat that was in contact with the Amazon and Orinoco Basins, and that La Venta itself was probably seasonally dry forest.
-From the same level as where Cebupithecia has been found, also fossils of Aotus dindensis, Micodon, Mohanamico, Saimiri annectens, Saimiri fieldsi and Stirtonia tatacoensis have been uncovered.
+From the same level as where Cebupithecia has been found, fossils of Aotus dindensis, Micodon, Mohanamico, Saimiri annectens, Saimiri fieldsi, and Stirtonia tatacoensis have also been uncovered.